dechowjack/ClusterComputingWorkshop/P2_Slurm.md

 `#SBATCH -t 00:10:00`        This gives a the job a time limit of 10 minutes `#SBATCH --ntasks=1`         This requests a single CPU core

+Assuming everything works, this job should mirror the functionality of typing `echo "Hello from Slurm!"` in the command line.

 ## 3. Basic Slurm Commands
 Much like the generic command line utilities discussed in P1, slurm has its own commands that you can use to start, check on, or cancel jobs.
 Below we will show the most common and useful ones